 |19 Mar.
 13||Tue.||29.12.1391||Oil Nationalization Day|

-* The MFA usually does not process applications from 15 Mar.- 1 Apr. for Norooz holidays. * 28 Aug. – 01 Sep.
-2012 is announced as a holiday in Tehran for NAM heads of states summit.
-The MFA will not be working during this period.
+* The MFA usually does not process applications from 15 Mar.- 1 Apr. for Norooz holidays.
+The MFA’s visa section will not be working during this period.